(Approved by the Vice President for UW Information Technology and Chief Information Officer by authority of Executive Order No. 63)

 The University Chief Information Security Officer shall review and approve this policy statement at least every three years or more frequently as needed to respond to changes in the regulatory environment, prior to being sent for final approval by those who have been delegated executive authority.
 The University Chief Information Security Officer shall manage the review process.

-For additional resources or further information on this policy, see the Office of the University Chief Information Security Officer website, or contact the office as follows:
+For additional resources or further information on this policy statement, see the Office of the University Chief Information Security Officer website, or contact the office as follows: